 If you identify with options 1 & 3, you’re looking to replace a refrigerator.
-AL’s quick recommendation – Identify how much space you have to work with without sacrificing the rest of your kitchen and which fridge features (link to features blog) would be most desired and available in the current market (link to a blog piece about the appliance availability crisis).
+AL’s quick recommendation – Identify how much space you have to work with without sacrificing the rest of your kitchen and which fridge features would be most desired and available in the current market.

 If you identify with option 2, you’re looking for a refrigerator that is going to best suit your redesign.
 AL’s quick recommendation – Look for refrigerators that have style options like color, trim, and other aesthetic features.
 But while you’re at it, go ahead and look over some of the industry-leading features that the market offers.